-Glasgow councillor Matt Kerr has announced his candidacy to become the next deputy leader of Scottish Labour.
+Labour councillor Matt Kerr joins race to become deputy Scottish leader

 Mr Kerr - who campaigned alongside Jeremy Corbyn when the Labour leader visited Glasgow during the general election last month - said he is standing to "empower a new generation in the party's grassroots".